Skip to content

 end

-Template arguments are themselves type signature nodes, navigate them recursively.
+Template arguments are themselves type-signature-shaped — navigate them recursively.

-Use the ast-dump tool to serialize any header to JSON and inspect it before writing a rule:
+Use the ast-dump tool to dump any header in the codex JSON form:

 Terminal window